 Seems easy

-Vertical ladder climbing is quite challenging for biological quadrupeds - cats and dogs can do it, although you usually see them climbing inclined (leaning on something) rather than vertical ladders.
-The problem is that the more vertically the slope of a ladder increases, the more you need to support an increasing amount of weight by grasping the rungs, and animals such as cats and dogs do not have solid gripping systems.
+Vertical ladder climbing is quite challenging for biological quadrupeds: cats and dogs can do it, although you usually see them climbing inclined (leaning against something) rather than vertical ladders.
+The problem is that the more the slope of a ladder increases vertically, the more it is necessary to support an increasing amount of weight by holding the rungs, and animals such as dogs and cats do not have solid grip systems.

-To climb the ladder, the quadrupedal robot is equipped with an inertial measurement unit (IMU), a 3D camera, touch and pressure sensors on each claw.
+To climb the ladder, the quadruped robot is equipped with an inertial measurement unit (IMU), a 3D camera, tactile sensors and pressure sensors on each claw.

 An Intel NUC computer acts as the primary control system.
 An Arduino used as a secondary controller to manage the input-output signals of the internal sensors.

-Most quadruped robots (unlike the bipedal robots like ATLAS) doesn't have robust gripping systems, but adding them seems like a promising idea to explore.
+Most quadruped robots (unlike the bipedal robots like ATLAS) doesn't have robust grip systems, but adding them seems like a promising idea to explore.

 The quadruped robots of Tokyo Metropolitan University have a kind of opposable thumb that transforms the legs into pincers.
 And it is precisely with those clamps that it climbs on vertical stairs in a totally autonomous way.